 Scoliosis is usually considered a mysterious or complex condition as a result of many factors, and etiology is one of them.
 Although scoliosis tends to run in families, it is important to remember that families share many things apart from their genes.
-They share lifestyle, spaces, diet, posture, response to stress, and socioeconomic factors amongst others.
+They share lifestyle, spaces, diet, posture, response to stress, and socioeconomic factors among others.

 Twin studies reveal that one identical twin can develop scoliosis while the other does not — despite sharing the same genes.
 In cases where both twins develop scoliosis, one can display a particular curvature, while the other possesses a different type and severity of the curvature.

 A clear answer as to scoliosis being caused by genetic does not exist.
 One study involving identical twins revealed that both hereditary and environmental factors could play critical roles in the condition, but the facts do not conclude this fact yet.
 In other words, a person could carry the gene (that’s if it exists) but may never develop scoliosis.
 Also, a person without the gene may develop scoliosis as a result of other factors.

 This makes scoliosis and genetics a controversial topic.
 However, if we consider how long this condition has been around, how prevalent it is, and the level of research conducted, it’s surprising that a specific scoliosis gene (if it exists) has not been identified.